WPSwitzerland/plugin-boilerplate-psr/README.md

 ## Description
 A starting point for development of a WordPress plugin using PHP namespaces.
 The use of PHP namespaces means that plugins built using this code require PHP 5.3 or newer.

-You're currently reading the contents of ``README.md``.
+You're currently reading the contents of ``README.md``, which is not required for your plugin.
+(Although your own version is recommended for documentational purposes.)

 The file ``README.txt`` is the one which the WordPress Plugin Repository needs.

 ## Usage
 This code has no function of its own.
 It is a starting point for plugin developers.
 Do not install this code as a plugin without first customizing it.